needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/architecture.md

 ## Components

 ### Interactors
 Interactor components handle the actions of hovering and selecting Interactable objects in the world.
-This component is responsible for creating a list of valid targets that it could potentially hover or select each frame.
+This component is responsible for creating a list of Interactables (called Valid Target) that it could potentially hover or select each frame.
+The Valid Target list is sorted by priority, and by default the closest Interactables have highest priority.
+This priority criteria can be changed or extended using [Target filters](target-filters.md).

 ### Interactables
 Interactables are objects in a scene that an Interactor can hover, select, and/or activate.
 This component is responsible for defining the behavior of those interaction states.
 The same Interactor might be able to pick up and throw a ball, shoot a gun, or press a 3D button on a keypad.